bobwei/webpack-app-boilerplate/README.md

-# Javascript Project Template
+# Webpack Boilerplate

-This is a javascript project template with batteries included to speed up project initiation.
+This is a webpack boilerplate with batteries included to speed up project initiation.